 Avocado, chilli & smoked sea salt toast

-Are you madly in love with avocados like me?
+Are you madly in love with avocados like us?
 If yes, you’re not alone.

 Did you know that us Aussies consume more avocados than any other English speaking nation.
 Originating in South & Central America, the avo (lovingly called in Australia) arrived on our shores in 1840 and first planted in Sydney’s Royal Botanical Gardens.